Frequently Asked Questions

 - Submit the job through the library website

-- Submit the job through the PrinterOn smartphone app
+- Submit the job via the Princh smartphone app

 Black and white copies cost 15 cents per page, and color copies cost 25 cents per page.